-One of the outstanding features of the Doctor of Physical Therapy program at Samuel Merritt University is the number, variety and length of clinical experiences that are very closely integrated with academic coursework.
-There are a total of 41 weeks of full time clinical experiences in the program compared with the national average of 31 weeks.
+One outstanding feature of the Doctor of Physical Therapy program at Samuel Merritt University is our clinical education.
+SMU DPT graduates benefit from the number of clinical placements, practice settings available, and length of clinical experiences.
+The sequence of our clinical education experiences are closely integrated with your academic coursework, meaning you will have exposure to patients in a clinical setting while you are learning about that content in the classroom.
+There are a total of 41 weeks of full-time clinical experiences at Samuel Merritt compared with the national average of 35 weeks.